authelia/authelia/docs/content/en/reference/cli/authelia/authelia_storage_user_webauthn_delete.md

 ### Options

 ```
-      --all                  delete all of the users webauthn devices
+      --all                  delete all of the users WebAuthn credentials
-      --description string   delete a users webauthn device by description
+      --description string   delete a users WebAuthn credential by description
   -h, --help                 help for delete
-      --kid string           delete a users webauthn device by key id
+      --kid string           delete a users WebAuthn credential by key id
 ```

 ### Options inherited from parent commands